Revelation verse by verse

 “Then I saw another angel flying in the midst of heaven, having the everlasting gospel to preach to those who dwell on the earth—to every nation, tribe, tongue, and people.”
 (NKJV)

 Could this be an angel influencing people's minds with the gospel message?
 I think not!
-The "angel" represents Christ's followers, who alone were assigned to preach the gospel:
+The "angel" represents Christ's followers, who were assigned to preach the gospel, “Go ye into all the world, and preach the gospel to every creature.”
+(Mark 16:15)

 This heaven symbolizes a spiritual state (realm) where true believers dwell.
 (See Eph 2:6; Phil 3:20) From this realm, Christ's messengers, serving as lights to the world, spread the gospel

-The first messenger begins with a new message, "The everlasting gospel" to all people of the earth.
-This was the case during the early beginning of the Church age.
-By the year 60 AD, the gospel had spread far and wide.
-Note how Paul, in his day, attested to this fact:
+The first messenger begins with a new message, "The everlasting gospel," to all people on earth.
+This was the case in the early beginning of the Church age.
+By the year 60 AD, the gospel had spread widely.
+Note how Paul, in his day, attested to this fact: "The gospel, which ye have heard, and which was preached to every creature which is under heaven; whereof I Paul am made a minister."
+(Col 1:23; also Rom 10:18)

 Revelation 14:7